Test Infra

 Model Tests

-Models are tested by inheriting one of *ModelTester classes and overriding required methods.
+Test a model by inheriting one of the *ModelTester classes and overriding the required methods.

-Please read docstring of appropriate class you want to inherit for more information.
+Read the docstring of the appropriate class you want to inherit for more information.

 First, you define a model: